scoban/mutation-analysis/README.md

 - A Comparison of Mutation Analysis Tools for Java
 - A Study and Review on the Development of Mutation Testing Tools for Java and Aspect-J Programs
 - Experimental Comparison of Automated Mutation Testing Tools for Java
-- How effective are mutation testing tools?
-An empirical analysis of Java mutation testing tools with manual analysis and real faults
 - How Effective Mutation Testing Tools Are?
 An Empirical Analysis of Java Mutation Testing Tools with Manual Analysis and Real Faults